rmjordas/alys/docs/Home.md

   --border-radius: 0.3rem;

   /* Button styles*/
-  --button-color: var(--primary-color);
+  --button--color: var(--primary-color);
-  --button-border-radius: var(--border-radius);
+  --button--border-radius: var(--border-radius);
 }
 ```

 ##### Tools

-Rule-sets in the _Tools_ group have declarations that are reused by a lot of
+Rulesets in the _Tools_ group have declarations that are reused by a lot of
 different selectors.
-Like in the Settings group, the rule-sets in Tools all
+Like in the Settings group, the rulesets in Tools all
 contain custom property declarations.
 In pre-processors like `Sass`, these are
 similar to _mixins_.